pravincoder/Skills-Personality_Insights/Readme.md

 ## Acknowledgments

 - This project was inspired by my friends in our Mini Project Mumbai university.
-- Thanks to the Flask and Chart.js communities for providing excellent resources and documentation.
+- Thanks to the streamlit,sklearn, Flask and Chart.js communities for providing excellent resources and documentation.
-- Thanks to kaggle dataset (source)[!https://www.kaggle.com/datasets/tunguz/big-five-personality-test/data]
+- Thanks to kaggle dataset [source](https://www.kaggle.com/datasets/tunguz/big-five-personality-test/data) .